Tag Archives: cuban

 Jack Gaveel (J. G. Gaveel; aka Jackotonsky, Jacknowsky, Jakov Zukatansky)

 Born 1889, Amsterdam, The Netherlands.
 Migrated to England 1905; returned to Netherlands 1910 and migrated to Canada that same year.
 Joined IWW 1913 in Canada.
 1914 secretary of IWW Local no. 339, Edmonton, Canada.
 Migrated to US 1915.
 1917 included in federal indictment of IWW leaders, but dropped before case went to trial.
 IWW delegate in Los Angeles, where “active in organizing the Austrian and Croatian fishermen.”
 Arrested April 1921 and sentenced to 1-4 years under California’s criminal syndicalism law.
 In San Quentin, refused to work in prison jute mill, declaring: “I have never scabbed on my class outside of prison, and I won’t do it inside.”
 Sent to solitary confinement, sparking sympathy strike of thirteen other imprisoned IWW members.
-Deported to Canada 1924.
+Deported to The Netherlands 1924.

 FBI file BS 186701-240